Anas-MG/Robot-Electronics-Projects/README.md

-# Electronics repository of the Robot
+# Electronics Folder of the Robot
 ## Robot Arm Circuit
  > #### Folder: Arduino_with_servos_jstick
 ## Arduino Obstacles avoiding robot with L298NH